Are you wheelchair accessible?

 If you are a wheelchair user, please purchase one of the Wheelchair User tickets, to ensure we have space for you on the night.

-Please note that we cannot admit, nor store mobility scooters in the bar or theatre.
-We do have a manual wheelchair you may use, if you are a mobility scooter user, but please contact us, in advance, if this is required.
+The stairlift is not designed to convey mobility scooters.
+We cannot admit, nor store mobility scooters in the bar, theatre or Box Office.
+We do have a manual wheelchair you may use if you are a mobility scooter user, but please contact us, in advance, if this is required.

 If you do require wheelchair access, or have any other accessibility queries, you can contact us here